mytardis/mytardis/docs/install.rst

 -------------

-Configuring MyTARDIS is done through a standard Django *settings.py* file there are some extra config options that are specific to MyTARDIS.
+Configuring MyTARDIS is done through a standard Django *settings.py* file there are some extra configuration options that are specific to MyTARDIS.

 .. attribute:: tardis.settings_changeme.FILE_STORE_PATH